gycellaaa/Analyics/README.md

 ### B. Write an explanation of how your visualisation (or visualisations) addresses each of the questions (i.e., five explanations of no more than 1 page each).

-    You should include a screenshot (or screenshots) of your visualisation(s) for the question and refer to it/them in your explanation.
+    Include a screenshot of your visualisation(s) for the question and refer to it/them in your explanation.
-    Note that screenshots do not count toward the 1 page for that question.
-If you make any assumptions about the question, you should list and explain them here.
-Your visualisation(s) should be included as part of the explanation.

 ### C. Write an explanation of your data transformation process.

     It should include details of any changes you make to the structure of the original dataset and any additional columns or measures you create to complete the analyses.
-    The length of this section will depend on the number and nature of changes you make; however, explanation of each transformation should be no more than ½ page, not including any screenshots.

     Please note, this is focused on your data transformation, not the processes for creating your visualisations.

 ### Raw Data Spreadsheet link :